Understanding Pathological Demand Avoidance in Adults

 Diagnostic Criteria for Adult PDA

-PDA, as a distinct profile, distinguishes it from common demand avoidance.
+Patiological Demand Avoidance, as a distinct profile, distinguishes itself from common demand avoidance.
 However, diagnosis, particularly in adults, remains complex.
 Everyone has unique ways of being.

-While there are standards, flexibility is needed to recognize things that fit the standard profile.
-There is no requirement to be diagnosed with autism before an assessment to look for features of PDA.
-Practitioners diagnose PDA using a cluster of commonly seen behaviors and traits of PDA that include:
+While there are standards, flexibility is needed to recognize things that fit the standard profile for PDA in adults.
+There is no requirement to be diagnosed with autism before an assessment to look for demand avoidance features.
+Practitioners diagnose using a cluster of commonly seen behaviors and traits that include:

-These PDA behaviors are not merely oppositional and avoidant but are deeply rooted in anxiety and the need to maintain a sense of autonomy and control.
-At the core of PDA, there is a strong anxiety-driven need for autonomy.
-The diagnosis of PDA takes these complexities into account.
+These behaviors are not merely oppositional and avoidant but are deeply rooted in anxiety and the need to maintain a sense of autonomy and control.
+At the core, there is a strong anxiety-driven need for autonomy.
+The diagnosis takes these complexities into account.

 Adult PDA Behaviors

-PDA behavior may look like manipulation, but the intention is to create safety and stability.
+The intention is to create safety and stability, but the resulting behaviors may look like manipulation.
 It is difficult to function when the central nervous system is not regulated.
 When you are not yourself, safety becomes a priority.

-Keep in mind that PDA characteristics are not the same from person to person and are not set in stone.
+Keep in mind that these characteristics are not the same from person to person and are not set in stone.
 They can vary quite a bit.
 Two people with the same diagnosis can differ significantly in their behaviors.
 They may only have a few symptoms that overlap.
-It is crucial to recognize the diversity and individuality within individuals with PDA.
+It is crucial to recognize the diversity and individuality from person to person.
 Each person may exhibit unique behaviors and experiences, even if they share the same diagnosis.

-PDA characteristics can be adjusted to fit your lifestyle.
+The profile characteristics can be adjusted to fit your lifestyle and your personality.
 A big part of making changes is learning about yourself and what helps you calm your nervous system and what amps it up.
 A PDA therapist can help you see things you may not have noticed before and figure out how to regulate your nervous system.

 It may take some time to adjust to new strategies and notice when you need to use them.
 Ask for help if you need support.
 After you practice, the will become more natural and easier to access when you are anxious or overwhelmed.